Plant blindness: Culture

 Culture has also been shown to play an important role in the establishment of plant blindness in a society.
 Many believe that evidence for this is found in the decreased level of plant blindness in certain communities.
 For example, in certain Indian and indigenous communities, plants are highly valued for their role in religion, medicine, and mythology.

 In societies where plant blindness is prevalent, several cultural mechanisms are considered to contribute to the phenomenon.
 Zoo-centric education is considered to be one main cause.
 In the United States, high school biology textbooks devote only 15% of their content to plants.
 In many societies, there is not thought to be a comprehensive understanding among citizens of the complexity behind plants' behaviors, reactions, and movements.
 The pervasive misunderstanding of evolution as a linear mechanism where humans are most evolved and plants are least evolved, rather than as a complex, non-hierarchical process, may also cultivate plant blindness.
-Plant blindness is also partially attributed to increased urbanization, which has led to nature-deficit disorder and the decrease in prominence of plants’ roles in everyday life.
+Plant blindness is also partially attributed to increased urbanization, which has led to nature-deficit disorder and the decrease in prominence of plants' roles in everyday life.
 Finally, the concept that animals are more important than plants is reinforced through cultural over-representation of animals, such as in mascots.

 Potential effects

 Several concerns exist regarding the potential effects of plant blindness.
 Most notably, plant blindness may lead to less funding being available for plant conservation efforts.
-Plants make up 57% of the endangered species list, while only 3.86% of funding for endangered species is allotted to them.
+Plants make up 57% of the endangered species list, while only 3.9% of funding for endangered species is allotted to them.

+Laws do not protect endangered plants as well as endangered animals.
+Endangered plants on Federal land are protected, but landowners can destroy them on their private property.
+Many states have no state level laws to protect endangered plants.

 Plant blindness is also thought to have led to a deficit in plant science research and education.
 Plant science research has been defunded, interest in botany majors has decreased, and plant biology courses have been terminated in recent years.
 Yet, this plant research is believed to be critical for medicinal and agricultural advancement.